Donna Russell Nafe

 Mother always laughing and happy.
 They were just

-enough older than me that I really looked up to
+enough older than me that I really looked up to them

-younger cousin.
+cousin.

 The school bus ride was our closest time together.
 I

-always tried to sit close to them because they were
+always tried to sit close to them because they were so

-were unusually close to each other.
+unusually close to each other.

 Jo Ann